Certificate in Conflict and Dispute Resolution

 About the Certificate in Conflict and Dispute Resolution

-The Certificate in Conflict and Dispute Resolution offers students the opportunity to obtain an interdisciplinary concentration in the study of conflict resolution and an intellectual background in the theories and methodologies of conflict and dispute resolution.
+The Certificate in Conflict and Dispute Resolution is an 18 credit course of study designed to offer degree-seeking and non-degree seeking students the opportunity to obtain an interdisciplinary concentration in the study of conflict resolution and an intellectual background in the theories and methodologies of conflict and dispute resolution.
+This certificate is a stand alone program that can be completed simultaneously by degree-seeking students pursuing a bachelor's degree or non-degree seeking students who hold a bachelor's degree.

 In modern society, the ability of various sectors to understand one another’s perspectives, to learn methods to reduce potential conflicts and to develop mechanisms to work toward building consensus is extremely critical.
 The issues that may be explored in this area of study are multidisciplinary and lend themselves to a broad-ranging interdisciplinary program.
 Students will gain both an understanding of the major concepts and issues in the field and knowledge of conflict within the contexts of the workplace, community, educational institutions, organizations, and/or international arena.